Haagerup property and group-invariant percolation: Kazhdan's Property (T) and Applications

-Theorem \ref{theorem-KazhdanGroups} suffices for the purpose of establishing Theorem \ref{theorem-KazhdansPropertyT}.
-However, a quantitative version involving an estimate for the threshold $\alpha^*$ can be proved following the strategy in \cite{IKT09}.
-For the convenience of the reader, we include a proof of this quantitative version of the direct implication, which is based on \cite[Section 5]{IKT09}.
-There is a minor difference, namely that we consider an a-priori fixed Cayley graph of $\Gamma$ and not one built using the set $K$, thereby getting slightly different constants.
-The proof requires the following lemma, which follows from results of Deutsch and Robertson \cite{DR95}.
+with the infimum running over all Kazhdan pairs $(\eps,K)$ for $\Gamma$ and $d_{K,\skrig} \coloneqq \max \{ d(o,g) \colon g \in K\}$, provides a threshold for long-range order.
+We point out that there is a minor difference to the argument from \cite{IKT09}, namely that we will consider an a-priori fixed Cayley graph of $\Gamma$ and not one built using the set~$K$, thereby getting slightly different constants.